MyGitHubSite/RoboND/Project 1 Rover Project/README.md

 ### Notebook Analysis
 #### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
 Add/modify functions to allow for color selection of obstacles and rock samples.

-I modified the color_thresh function (color_thresh2) to take in a range of rbg values.
-In order to have more control over detection.
+I modified the color_thresh function (color_thresh2) to take in a range of rbg values in order to have more control over detection.
 However, I left the rgb vales pretty much as used in the sample jupyter project and lectures as they were doing a decent job.

   navigable terrain: [[160,255],[160,255],[160,255]])
   obstacles: [[0,160],[0,160],[0,160]])